 Who is doing what and where?
 Explore project level aid spending, by country, across sectors, and types of implementing partners.

 The data above allows analysis of Canadian aid spending at the project level.
-The data cover fiscal years 2005-06 to 2015-16.
-The data are drawn directly from DFATD open data sources including historical and project browser feeds, as well as from the OECD-DAC Creditor Reporting System.
+The data cover fiscal years 2005-06 to 2017-18.
+The data are drawn directly from Global Affairs Canada (GAC) open data sources including historical and project browser feeds, as well as from the OECD-DAC Creditor Reporting System.

 Due to the size of the data a single flat file version cannot be provided, however dashboard panels can be used to export data directly to Excel, as PDF or image files, using the “Download” options.

 What the data show

-Humanitarian aid, at over 18%, is the largest sector in terms of its share of Canadian aid projects, although it has declined from 24% in 2014-2015.
-It is followed by health projects in the government and civil society sector at 16% – a category that is declining.
-Health is the second largest sector in recent years.
+Humanitarian aid, at approx. 20%, is the largest sector in terms of its share of GAC aid projects, up from 19% in 2016-2017.
+It is followed by projects in the health sector (17%) and government & civil society (11%).

 How to use this data

 The interactive view above presents a substantial amount of dis-aggregated data, and is therefore split in two panels; the main Explorer (default view) and the Data Sheet, which is populated by making selections using the main explorer.

 Hovering over a country gives the option to click for country details, which switches the view to the more detailed data sheet, for the particular country, region or other selection made.

 A set of drop down menus are provided to further navigate the Explorer.
 The data and view can be limited by a specific sector, by a class of organization delivering projects (e.g. civil society, multilateral etc) or location (Canadian or non-Canadian).
 Or by searching or selecting a specific organization by name.